instrumentisto/medea/mock/control-api/README.md

 ### `GET /callbacks`

-Returns list of all `Callbacks` that Control API mock server received from Medea.
+Returns list of all `Callbacks` that Control API mock server received from [Medea].

 ### `GET /subscribe/{room_id}`